Flundrahn/webapi-nhibernate-dbup-sample/README.md

-#
+# webapi-nhibernate-dbup-sample

 Small sample project to experiment with `DbUp`, `FluentNHibernate`, `Microsoft.Extensions.Configuration`.
 There are two apps, an ASP.NET Core WebApi and a DbUp console project called DatabaseTools to manage the database migrations and more.
 The appsettings.json file in the WebApi project is used in both WebApi and DatabaseTools, connection string only needs to be configured in one place.
 The different settings jsons will bind to strongly typed configuration classes in respective projects.
+See [MS Docs Options pattern in .NET](https://learn.microsoft.com/en-us/dotnet/core/extensions/options) to learn more.
-Another interesting thing is using FluentNHibernate to map the entity instead of hbm.xml:s, see `DocumentMap.cs`.
+Another nice thing was using FluentNHibernate to map the entity instead of hbm.xml:s, see `DocumentMap.cs`.

 ## Prerequisites